Derek Moore – Director

 He is a huge football and cricket fan and also enjoys travelling, reading and watching movies.

 He really likes all of the Kelburn beers (naturally) but pushed for a favourite he’d go for Cart Noir.

 Karen Moore – Office Manager

 Karen is Derek’s daughter and has been part of the team (on and off) from the beginning.
 After university she took a year out to travel round the world before coming back to join the family business.
-Now part-time, as she is a mother of 2, she keeps busy in the office alongside Sharon.
+Now part-time, as she is a mother of 2, she keeps busy in the office alongside Graeme.
 She is responsible for the general admin and liaising with customers, suppliers and the rest of the team.
 Karen has a real passion for beer – she’s been a CAMRA member since 1997 and helps out with the Paisley Beer Festival every year.
 She even met her partner there!
 She also enjoys travelling, cooking and spending time with her partner and daughters.
 Her favourite Kelburn beer is Dark Moor.